rdrnnrr/ytmusic-sync/README.md

 - 🚀 Integrates with [`ytmusicapi`](https://ytmusicapi.readthedocs.io/en/latest/) to perform uploads
 - 🖥️ Provides both a command line interface and an enhanced Tkinter desktop app that works great on Windows
 - 📊 Desktop app includes folder selection, dry-run toggle, upload progress bar, cancellation, and live activity log
+- 🧾 Manage the tracker database from either interface: choose a custom path, export backups, or reset safely with automatic backups
 - 🧪 Includes unit tests for core scanning and tracking functionality

 ## Project structure